Emma001code/Cropwise/README.md

 - `OPENROUTER_API_KEY` – required for the chatbot.
 Create one at [openrouter.ai/keys](https://openrouter.ai/keys).
 - `WEATHER_API_KEY` – use your OpenWeatherMap API key for weather data.
 - `FIREBASE_*` – copy the values from the service account JSON.
-On Vercel, paste them exactly as shown in the JSON (remember to escape newlines for the private key).
+On Vercel/Render, paste them exactly as shown in the JSON (remember to escape newlines for the private key).
 - `serviceAccountKey.json` – only needed locally.
 Never commit it.

 If Firebase credentials are missing, the server falls back to the JSON files (`users.json`, `products.json`, etc.).
 That mode works for quick demos but will not persist anything after a redeploy.